 The Australian Science Communicators’ Annual General Meeting is held each year in November.
-Read our 2013 Annual Snapshot report.

 The Australian Science Communicators’ Constitution was first adopted in 2003.
-It has since been amended in 2006, 2007, 2008, 2010, 2011, 2012, and 2015.
-ASC Constitution 2015
+It has since been amended in 2006, 2007, 2008, 2010, 2011, 2012, 2015, 2019 and 2020.
+ASC Constitution 2020.

 Australian Science Communicators